-Grammy 2017: Adele Splits ‘Album Of The Year’ Grammy Award With Beyonce
+Grammys 2017: Adele Splits Album Of The Year Grammy Award With Beyonce

 But even with this statement and her rare gesture onstage, BBC News says it is still unclear whether Adele would officially reject the award– a feat that has only been done once in the entire history of the Grammy Awards.

 And while she did not get the Album Of The Year, Beyonce received other awards like Best Urban Contemporary Album as well as the Best Music Video for “Formation.”
-She also took the Grammy 2017 stage and performed while pregnant with twins, says BBC.
+She also took the Grammys 2017 stage and performed while pregnant with twins, says BBC.

 This is why they call her queen bey #beyonce #grammys2017 #GRAMMYs pic.twitter.com/p4JJP1cGY0